pollen-robotics/reachy-blender/README.md

 ![repository_banner](docs/banner.jpg)

-Reachy is an actual open source real robot made by the humans of [Pollen Robotics](https://www.pollen-robotics.com/).
+Reachy is an actual open source robot made by the humans of [Pollen Robotics](https://www.pollen-robotics.com/).
 You can discover what it can do in the real life in the following video presentation:

 [![Hello I'm Reachy, presentation video](https://img.youtube.com/vi/iSL39WFxCLE/0.jpg)](https://www.youtube.com/watch?v=iSL39WFxCLE)